branflake2267/Archetypes/archetypes/appengine-endpoints-guice-jpa/README.md

-#App Engine Endpoints using JPA
+#App Engine Endpoints using Maven, Guice and JPA
 This is a simple App Engine application with Maven, Guice, JPA, and Datanucleus.

 ##More App Engine Archetypes